 Duration: 0:01

 Porn sites are obviously not the only websites with search boxes.
-Any and every piece of content or record you want to be searchable whether it be on the internet or on your own private device, will need to add some metadata manually.
-So, if you want Google to find your internet blog, you need to be applying a type of metadata known as tags to your blog that describes what it’s about because Google Spiders crawl the internet on a regular basis looking for metadata to update their search results.
-The more accurate and specific metadata you have the more likely it will return on page 1 of the search results.
-If you don’t add meta data you may as well dump your document/blog/item in a large black bin.
+Every piece of content that you want to be searchable, whether it be on the internet or on your own private device, will need to add some metadata manually.
+If you want Google to find your blog, you need to be applying a type of metadata known as tags to your blog that describes what it’s about.
+Google Spiders crawl the internet on a regular basis looking for metadata to update their search results.
+The more accurate and specific metadata you have. the more likely it will return on page 1 of the search results.
+If you don’t add metadata you may as well dump your document/blog/item in a large black bin.

 Even Twitter has jumped on the metadata bandwagon by having the hashtag.
-It’s a searchable field that describes what ‘something else’ i.e. your tweet subject.
-Like anything, people mess up metadata and create very odd tags that reduces the chance of the content being seen by anyone but their followers.
+It’s a searchable field that describes what ‘something is’ i.e. your tweet subject.
+People often mess up metadata and create very odd tags that reduce the chance of the content being seen by anyone but their followers.
 So whilst hashtags can be funny, metadata standards are better.

-Now, seeing as you cannot use default file information to provide the sort of helpful details you need to search for, what would be the next best thing?
-Now I don’t advocate taking your porn into work to use in your sparkly EDRMS… that might just get you the sack…but if you worked for one of the porn hosting companies, …you’d be likely to find that the information you want to add is already defined according to an agreed set of classifications.
-In the Open Text environment (not a double entendre!) this information is generally known as “attributes”..
+If you cannot use default file information to provide the sort of helpful details you need to search for, what would be the next best thing?
+Now I don’t advocate taking your porn into work to use in your sparkly EDRMS… that might just get you the sack.
+But, if you worked for one of the porn hosting companies, you’d likely find that the information you want to add is already defined according to an agreed set of classifications.
+In the Open Text environment (not a double entendre) this information is generally known as “attributes”.

-The problem you have with metadata is that nobody finds the time to fill them out, unless you force them and make the fields mandatory.
+The problem you have with metadata is that nobody finds the time to add it unless you force them and make the fields mandatory.

 The more fields you make mandatory the longer it will take you to save your videos, the more unpopular EDRMS becomes and equally the more stress you put on your network when searching.
-If you have too many mandatory fields you will also find yourself typing letters in the fields just to get past the mandatory stage of filling out, so this function needs to be reviewed on regular basis to maintain its integrity, authenticity and reliability.
+If you have too many mandatory fields you will also find yourself typing letters in the fields just to get past the mandatory stage of filling out.
+This function needs to be reviewed on regular basis to maintain its integrity, authenticity and reliability.

-However, the more fields you have filled out manually, the easier it will be to find your porn right down to being able to search on the producer, the director, the actress’, the actors’, the length of the video, the type, the language, the year of production, and so on and so forth.
+However, the more fields you have filled out manually, the easier it will be to find your porn.
+You can search based on the producer, director, actors, length of video, type, language, year of production, and so on.
 You could even create your own fields that holds bra size if you so desired!
-Obviously you cannot make the bra size a mandatory field because what happens if there are no brassieres in the porn video that you have?
+Obviously, you cannot make bra size a mandatory field – what happens if there are no brassieres in the video?

-Finding that balancing art between ‘easier to find’ versus ‘time to fill out’ is a very hard one to decide on.
-In any organisation this decision is one best made by consulting the senior management for buy in because at the end of the day its them that have to promote it and if they wouldn’t spend the time filling the fields out, why would anyone else?
+Finding that balancing art between ‘easier to find’ versus ‘time to fill out’ is a very hard one.
+In an organisation, this decision is best made by consulting the senior management for buy-in.
+At the end of the day, they are the ones that have to promote it.
+If they wouldn’t spend the time filling the fields out, why would anyone else?
 Just don’t forget to sell the idea to your front-line staff.
-Use the carrot not the stick!
+Use the carrot, not the stick!

-So yes, don’t really ask your Senior Management how much metadata you should put on your porn in their reaaaaally expensive EDRMS system; not only will that cause many strange looks, the system has auditing capability of knowing when you put it in; how much you’ve put in; how often you looked at it; how long you were looking at it; what times you’ve looked at it; what security permissions you have on it and many many other reporting methods; not to mention all that metadata you’ve attached to it… So whilst you keep your porn well away from work perhaps you might consider how important metadata is and how much it makes your life easier in the long run.
-When you have meta data, the world is your oyster.
+Please don’t ask management how much metadata you should put on your porn in their reaaaaally expensive EDRMS system.
+It will cause many strange looks, and the system has an auditing capability.
+It will also know how much you’ve put in; how often you looked at it; how long you were looking at it; what times you’ve looked at it; what security permissions you have on it and many many other reporting methods; not to mention all that metadata you’ve attached to it… So whilst you should keep your porn well away from work, perhaps you might consider how important metadata is and how much it makes your life easier in the long run.
+When you have metadata, the world is your oyster.

 #tagthatporn